Group actions on stacks and applications to equivariant string topology for stacks: Functoriality of with respect to open embeddings

-is a strong orientation (\cite{BGNX}, Definition 8.21).
+is a strong orientation~\cite[Definition 8.21]{BGNX}.
 These all follow from Lemma \ref{L:nnspullback}, except the fact that $\Delta_{\UU}$ is strongly proper (the lemma only says that it is bounded proper).
-The fact that $\Delta_{\UU}$ is strongly proper follows from the observation made in \cite{BGNX}, Example 6.3.2.
+The fact that $\Delta_{\UU}$ is strongly proper follows from the observation made in~\cite[Example 6.3.2]{BGNX}.

-Let us now prove that the string product is preserved under the map $H_{*+d}(L\UU) \to H_{*+d}(L\XX)$.
-By the construction of the string product (\cite{BGNX}, 10.1), proving this boils down to showing that in the 2-cartesian diagram
+Let us now prove that the loop product is preserved under the map $H_{*+d}(L\UU) \to H_{*+d}(\Lo\XX)$.
+By the construction of the loop product~\cite[\S~10.1]{BGNX}, proving this reduces to showing that in the 2-cartesian diagram

-the Gysin maps $\theta^!$ and $\omega^!$ are compatible in the sense that
+the Gysin maps $\theta^!$ and $\omega^!$ are compatible, in the sense that

 Here, the bivariant class $\theta$ is the one obtained via independent pullback from the strong orientation class $\theta_{\XX} \in H^d(\Delta_{\XX})$, as in the diagram

 (Similarly, the class $\omega$ is obtained from the strong orientation class $\theta_{\UU} \in H^d(\Delta_{\UU})$.)